 Regional NSW is full of vibrant and diverse cities, towns and villages located across coastal areas, rolling tablelands, alpine snow fields and vast outback areas.
-Design has a crucial role to play in regional NSW to ensure quality of life in all these places and to help create healthy, happy and prosperous communities.
+Good urban design has a crucial role to play in regional NSW to ensure quality of life in all these places and to help create healthy, happy and prosperous communities.

-The draft guide also plays an important role in implementing the nine Regional Plans for NSW by responding to actions to prepare regional urban design guidelines for planning, designing and developing healthy built environments.
+The guide plays an important role in implementing the nine Regional Plans for NSW by responding to actions to prepare regional urban design guidelines for planning, designing and developing healthy built environments.
 The Guide also builds on the seven design objectives of Better Placed.

 For more information, you can watch our webinar Good urban design in the regions.

 Planning Connects Webinar 2019: Planning for Healthy Communities - Walking and Cycling in Regional NSW